 Our services include:

-• High Accuracy: Our professional human transcription service provides the highest possible levels of accuracy.
+- High Accuracy: Our professional human transcription service delivers the highest possible accuracy.
 Transcripts are over 99% accurate as they come.

-• U.S.-Based Company: We are based in America.
-All of our transcriptionists are native speakers, so we can transcribe interviews or recordings with the strongest accent
+- U.S.-Based Company: We are based in America.
+All of our transcriptionists are native speakers, so that we can transcribe interviews or recordings with the strongest accent.

-• Proven Track Record: We’ve provided high-quality transcription services to the law enforcement industry since 2010.
+- Proven Track Record: We’ve provided high-quality transcription services to the law enforcement industry since 2010.
 So, rather than relying on untested providers or fancy AI tools, put your trust in our long, proven history.
+Don’t believe us?
+Our client testimonials speak for themselves.

-• No Long-term Contracts: Pay for what you need, and when you need it.
+- No Long-term Contracts: Pay for what you need, and when you need it.
 With us, you won’t be tied up with long-term service commitments.
+Not sure about the costs?
+Check our legal transcription prices to know more.

 Need Assistance With Transcribing Investigation Recordings?
 We’ll Cover You